-Ocean Adventure Park is where you will see dolphins, sea lions and seals.
+Ocean Adventure Park is where you will see dolphins, sea lions, and seals.
 You can interact with these animals and they will perform in front of you.
-There is also feature shows and aquarium exhibits.
+There are also feature shows and aquarium exhibits.

 Go Zoobic Safari

 Zoobic Safari is no ordinary zoo.
-The safari is on 25-hectare amusement park.
-You can go zip lining, drive into a savannah, and see crocodiles.
+The safari is on a 25-hectare amusement park.
+You can go zip-lining, drive into a savannah, and see crocodiles.

 Zoobic Safari has the following attractions to look forward

-- Zoobic Park is a two-hectare forest wherein guests will have a mini-trekking experience to see exotic, wild and semi-domesticated animals in their simulated natural habitat.
-Have the wonderful chance to pet and feed these wonderful animals – parakeets, bearcats, camels to name a few.
+- Zoobic Park is a two-hectare forest wherein guests will have a mini-trekking experience to see exotic, wild, and semi-domesticated animals in their simulated natural habitat.
+Have the wonderful chance to pet and feed these wonderful animals such as parakeets, bearcats, and camels to name a few.

-- Serpentarium Get inside an old ammunition bunker where you will see a showcase of various species of reptiles like snakes, lizards and turtles.
+- Serpentarium is inside an old ammunition bunker where you will see a showcase of various species of reptiles like snakes, lizards, and turtles.

-- Rodent World Features an amazing collection of rodents.
-Be amazed in Mice Surprise area and you may even see some guinea pigs being groomed in the Rodent Salon.
+- Rodent World has an amazing collection of rodents.
+Be amazed in the Mice Surprise area and you may even see some guinea pigs being groomed in the Rodent Salon.

-- Animal Museum A rare collection of real stuffed animals, bone collections and preserved animal skin.
+- Animal Museum is a rare collection of real stuffed animals, bone collections, and preserved animal skin.

-- Close Encounter A facility that allows one to take a close look at our Siberian-Bengal tigers only 2 feet away!
+- Close Encounter is a facility that allows one to take a close look at our Siberian-Bengal tigers only 2 feet away!

 - Tiger Safari a Hold on to your seats as you enter a two-hectare enclosed area aboard our customized Safari Jeep and experience the thrill of being chased by full-grown tigers on the loose!

-- Bird Walk Experience feeding the parakeets/love birds on the palm of your hand.
-Lovely!
+- Bird Walk gives you the experience of feeding the parakeets/love birds on the palm of your hand.

-- Aetas’ Trail Have a glimpse of the beauty of our Native Aeta Brothers’ culture as they perform some of their traditional dances.
+- Aetas’ Trail is a glimpse of the beauty of our Native Aeta Brothers’ culture as they perform some of their traditional dances.

-- Croco loco Have the chance to feed our crocodiles!
+- Croco loco gives you the chance to feed our crocodiles.
 Just dangle a chicken tied to a bamboo pole and see how high they can jump to get your treat!